zeyuanxuan/lisa-leap/README.md

 <a id="compactbinary-class"></a>
 ### 2️⃣ CompactBinary Class
 The core class of the package.
-Each object represents a single binary system, managing its physical properties, orbital evolution, and data storage.
+Each object represents a single binary system, managing its physical properties, orbital evolution, waveform generation, and data storage.

 #### `LISAeccentric.CompactBinary()`
 To create a binary system object: